Routes » Colorado Trail

 There are a number of route options for the CT thru-rider.
 All are described in the Official Guidebook.
 Most are required wilderness detours, however some are offered as suggested alternates around difficult sections.

-The Colorado Trail Race route uses all of the wilderness detours plus two non-wilderness detours: around the Ten Mile Range outside Breckenridge and the Spring Creek Pass detour, following Cinnamon Pass instead.
-Both of these non-wilderness sections are possible and desirable for cyclists willing to do some extra bike pushing.
+The Colorado Trail Race route uses only the required wilderness detours.
+Previous versions of the race also included non-wilderness detours: around the Ten Mile Range outside Breckenridge and the Spring Creek Pass detour, following Cinnamon Pass instead.
+Both of these non-wilderness sections are possible and desirable for cyclists willing to do some extra bike pushing, but they are commonly skipped, too.

 GPS Data